Research Colloquium for Early Career Investigators

 All participants will submit their research proposal prior to AACAP’s Annual Meeting and complete an evaluation following.

-This colloquium is co-chaired by Paul Croarkin, DO (Mayo Clinic), Kate Fitzgerald, MD (University of Michigan), Ellen Hoffman, MD, PhD (Yale University), Manpreet Singh, MD, MS (Stanford University), and Daniel Dickstein, MD (Harvard University).
+This colloquium is co-chaired by Kate Fitzgerald, MD (Columbia University), Lisa Fortuna, MD, MPH (University of California San Francisco), Manpreet Singh, MD, MS (Stanford University), and Daniel Dickstein, MD (Harvard University).